waltherB/gatewayapi_sms/TEST_PLAN.md

    - Verify API token
    - Check if service_name is set to "sms"
    - Verify base URL is correct

+4. **GatewayAPI Not Being Used**
+   - Verify is_gatewayapi field is True for your account
+   - Run the fix_gatewayapi_accounts.py script to repair any configuration issues
+   - Ensure at least one account has both gatewayapi_base_url and gatewayapi_api_token set

 ## Expected Results